 We’re closing in on the end of summer.
 I’m slowly shifting my sights from berry desserts and slushy cocktails to all things apple and pumpkin spice.
 I promised myself that I would not start springing those fall goodies on you quite yet.
 First we have to finish out summer and what better way to celebrate than with a Frozen Margarita in our hands?

 This recipe is for a classic lime-flavored Frozen Margarita.
-We’re skipping the overly sweet premade-mix for a handful of ingredients that create a fresh, easy and delicious cocktail.
 Pull out that blender, let’s make margaritas!

 Simple Syrup: This recipe starts with a quick simple syrup; this is what will sweeten the margarita.
 Stir equal amounts of granulated sugar into boiling water until dissolved, then chill.
 Make this first so that it can chill in the fridge or freezer while you proceed with the rest of the recipe.